evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 5. Domain events
 6. Should add health checks?
 Consider it
 7. Scrutor for DI
+8. Migrations
+9. How to run the project
+10. Build with section

 Workflow:
 1. Using AI to generate common things